designstem/projects/colorblind/index.md

 | 2 3
 | 2 3
 | 4 4
+| 4 4

 # 🧠 The brain

-~When your rods and cones are stimulated by light, nerve impulses are sent from your eyes to your brain via the optic nerve. **But nerve impulses still do not have colour information**.~
+~When rods and cones are stimulated by light, nerve impulses are sent from eye to brain via the optic nerve. **But nerve impulses still do not have colour information**.~

 #### &nbsp;